jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-37.md

-+++
+---
-title= "The study of the auxiliary sciences should not be prolonged" description= "The occupation with the auxiliary sciences constitutes a waste of one's life, occupation with something that is of no concern" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2022-01-04 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-34" linkbtext= "Part 34" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-39" linkftext= "Part 39" heading= "Part 37" icon = "/icons/ibn.jpg"
+title: "The study of the auxiliary sciences should not be prolonged"
+description: "The occupation with the auxiliary sciences constitutes a waste of one's life, occupation with something that is of no concern"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 37"
+date: 2021-11-10
+---

 <!-- ## 37.
 The study of the auxiliary sciences should not be prolonged, and their problems should not be treated in detail.1171 -->

-There are two kinds of sciences=
+There are 2 kinds of sciences:

 1. The religious sciences